Study to Evaluate the Safety, PK, PD, and Efficacy of PRX-102 in Japanese Patients With Fabry Disease (RISE)

 pegunigalsidase alfa (PRX-102) is a drug made using genetic engineering techniques and manufactured using cultured tobacco cells.
 It is given by intravenous infusion every 2 weeks, at a dosage of 1 milligram per kilogram (mg/kg) of body weight.

 The study consists of a main study that is divided into two stages, each of which will last one year, followed by an optional extension study.
-In the optional extension stage, the participants may receive PRX-102 intravenous infusion every 2 weeks, at a dosage of 1 milligram per kilogram (mg/kg) of body weight or every 4 weeks at a dosage of 2 milligrams per kilogram (mg/kg) of body weight.
+In stage II of main study and in the optional extension study, the participants may receive PRX-102 intravenous infusion every 2 weeks, at a dosage of 1 milligram per kilogram (mg/kg) of body weight or every 4 weeks at a dosage of 2 milligrams per kilogram (mg/kg) of body weight.

 There are three groups (cohorts) in this study, with adults enrolled in either Cohort A or B and adolescents in Cohort C. Whether an adult is assigned to Cohort A or Cohort B depends on their kidney function and treatment history.